oguzeroglu/ROYGBIV/README.md

 ## How to run?

 ROYGBIV works on browsers (preferably Chrome or Firefox).
-It works with a set of commands typed to its command line interface so a documentations will be provided when the project is finished.
+It works with a set of commands typed to its command line interface so a documentation will be provided when the project is finished.
 To install, follow these steps:

 * Download or clone the repository.
 * If you don't have nodejs/npm download them.